MuriungiPatrick/MuriungiPatrick/README.md

-# Hi there 👋, Patrick Muriungi here.
+# Hi there 👋, Patrick here.

  I'm a Designer, Developer and a Trainer.
 I have a passion for teaching others gain useful skills and Build build cool things with code. 💻